ionic-team/ionic-site/docs/nightly/api/directive/ionContent/index.md

   "startingLine": 1,
   "file": "js/angular/directive/content.js",
   "basePath": "/home/travis/build/driftyco/ionic",
-  "content": "@ngdoc directive\n@name ionContent\n@module ionic\n@delegate ionic.service:$ionicScrollDelegate\n@restrict E\n\n@description\nThe ionContent directive provides an easy to use content area that can be configured\nto use Ionic's custom Scroll View, or the built in overflow scrolling of the browser.\n\nWhile we recommend using the custom Scroll features in Ionic in most cases, sometimes\n(for performance reasons) only the browser's native overflow scrolling will suffice,\nand so we've made it easy to toggle between the Ionic scroll implementation and\noverflow scrolling.\n\nYou can implement pull-to-refresh with the <a href="/docs/nightly/api/directive/ionRefresher/"><code>ionRefresher</code></a>\ndirective, and infinite scrolling with the <a href="/docs/nightly/api/directive/ionInfiniteScroll/"><code>ionInfiniteScroll</code></a>\ndirective.\n\n@param {string=} delegate-handle The handle used to identify this scrollView\nwith <a href="/docs/nightly/api/service/$ionicScrollDelegate/"><code>$ionicScrollDelegate</code></a>.\n@param {boolean=} padding Whether to add padding to the content.\nof the content.
+  "content": "@ngdoc directive\n@name ionContent\n@module ionic\n@delegate ionic.service:$ionicScrollDelegate\n@restrict E\n\n@description\nThe ionContent directive provides an easy to use content area that can be configured\nto use Ionic's custom Scroll View, or the built in overflow scrolling of the browser.\n\nWhile we recommend using the custom Scroll features in Ionic in most cases, sometimes\n(for performance reasons) only the browser's native overflow scrolling will suffice,\nand so we've made it easy to toggle between the Ionic scroll implementation and\noverflow scrolling.\n\nYou can implement pull-to-refresh with the <a href="/docs/nightly/api/directive/ionRefresher/"><code>ionRefresher</code></a>\ndirective, and infinite scrolling with the <a href="/docs/nightly/api/directive/ionInfiniteScroll/"><code>ionInfiniteScroll</code></a>\ndirective.\n\nBe aware that this directive gets its own child scope.
+If you do not understand why this\nis important, you can read [https://docs.angularjs.org/guide/scope](https://docs.angularjs.org/guide/scope).\n\n@param {string=} delegate-handle The handle used to identify this scrollView\nwith <a href="/docs/nightly/api/service/$ionicScrollDelegate/"><code>$ionicScrollDelegate</code></a>.\n@param {boolean=} padding Whether to add padding to the content.\nof the content.
 Defaults to true on iOS, false on Android.\n@param {boolean=} scroll Whether to allow scrolling of content.
 Defaults to true.\n@param {boolean=} overflow-scroll Whether to use overflow-scrolling instead of\nIonic scroll.\n@param {boolean=} has-bouncing Whether to allow scrolling to bounce past the edges\nof the content.
 Defaults to true on iOS, false on Android.\n@param {expression=} on-scroll Expression to evaluate when the content is scrolled.\n@param {expression=} on-scroll-complete Expression to evaluate when a scroll action completes.", "fileName": "content",
   "relativePath": "js/angular/directive/content.js",
   "tags": {